|

 View of a previous location: Stuttgart, Gerberstrasse, 2000

 The juxtaposition of artists (as shown above) recurs as an installation concept, notably in the exhibits Vielfaches Echo (Multiple Echoes) and Around and Around, curated by the Gallery and in 7.
-Triennale der Kleinplastik (7th Triennial of Small Sculpture) Documenta XI oder Africa Remix.
+Triennale der Kleinplastik (7th Triennial of Small Sculpture) Documenta XI or Africa Remix. |

 |